ticky/dotfiles/readme.md

 ### Utilities

+* `chcase`: Utility to change the case of text input.
+Uses `tr` internally to support multiple character sets.
 * `colourtest`: prints out a table of the main colour codes (borrowed from [iTerm 2](https://code.google.com/p/iterm2/source/browse/trunk/tests/colors.sh))
 * `fn`: find files under the current directory by name (uses Spotlight's cache on OS X and `find` on other systems)
 * `gravatar`: output gravatar URLs for email addresses passed in